WrestleMania 35: Everything to know about WWE's big show

 WrestleMania is a long night.
 Last year's event ran five hours, not including the two-hour preshow, meaning there's plenty of time for big matches.
 In other words, the above matches only scratch the surface.

-Kurt Angle, a legend in both amateur and professional wrestling, announced on Monday's Raw that he'll be wrestling his retirement match at WrestleMania.
-We don't yet know who it'll be against, but it'll put an end to one of pro wrestling's most decorated careers.
+Kurt Angle, a legend in both amateur and professional wrestling, announced on last Monday's Raw that he'll be wrestling his retirement match at WrestleMania.
+This week, his opponent was revealed to be Baron Corbin.
+This is frankly bad news.
+Corbin isn't known for stellar in-ring performances and fans, wanting Angle to go out in a match befitting his career, vocalised their disappointment on Raw and social media.
+Great match or not, at WrestleMania fans will farewell one of the greats.

 Finally, WrestleMania will get the unexpected benefit of a Roman Reigns match.
-Reigns, who the company has for years earmarked as its next John Cena-like leading man, had to forfeit the Universal Championship in October due to a very real-life struggle with leukemia.
+Reigns, who the company has for years earmarked as its next John Cena-like leading man, had to forfeit the Universal Championship in October due to a very real-life struggle with leukaemia.
 No one knew how long he'd be out for, but he returned to Raw on Feb.
-25 and revealed that the leukemia is in remission.
-As above, we don't know who he'll be wrestling yet, but it almost doesn't matter.
+25 and revealed that the leukaemia is in remission.
+We don't know who he'll be wrestling yet -- probably Drew McIntyre -- but it almost doesn't matter.
 A cancer-free Reigns is a sure-fire feel-good moment.

-The Matrix remembered at 20: Keanu classic or cyberpunk snooze?: Two decades on, share your own memories of the 1999 sci-fi action movie.

 Discuss: WrestleMania 35: Everything to know about WWE's big show